murphygroup/cellorganizer-documentation_old/source/chapters/demos.rst

 % demo3D60
 %
 % Synthesize one 3D image with nuclear, cell shape and a vesicular channel.
-% This demo exports portions of the synthetic image as SBML Spatial instances.This
+% This demo exports the synthetic image as Virtual Cell VCML.
-% demo also produces a valid VCML file.
 %
 % Input
 % -----